 I still live in the Pacific Northwest, which is the ideal place to be writing anything dark or creepy...a gloomy day can set the perfect mood.
 I live with my husband and our three beautiful (and often mouthy) children, who serve as an endless source of inspiration for my writing.

 A: I met my agent at the BEA writer's conference.
 You can read all about how I embarrassed myself (and still got the agent) here!

 A: THE BODY FINDER was actually just a placeholder title so that I could find the file on my computer.
 It was more a description of what the main character could do than an actual title, but when I finished the book I still didn't have anything better so I submitted it as is.
 By the time the offer came in, I sort of thought that the publisher would change it anyway, so I made a list of alternate ideas.
 But they never did.
 Apparently, the title made it through the editorial and sales departments and they kept it.
 So, THE BODY FINDER it is.

 A: There is!
 As a matter of fact, I'm happy to say that there are now four books in the BODY FINDER series!
 The second book, DESIRES OF THE DEAD, the third book, THE LAST ECHO, and the fourth book, DEAD SILENCE are all available.

 A: I'm so glad you asked!
-There are currently three books planned, making it a trilogy.
-The first one, THE PLEDGE, released in the US in November 2011, and the second one, THE ESSENCE, on January 1, 2013!
-The third book (which doesn't haven't a title yet!) will be out in early 2014...as far as I know ;)
+There are currently three books, making it a trilogy.
+The first one, THE PLEDGE, released in the US in November 2011, and the second one, THE ESSENCE, on January 1, 2013.
+The third book THE OFFERING released December 31, 2013.

 A: Lots of stuff, actually, although if you really want to know more, there's a short story about him, titled SKIN CONTACT, in the new ENTHRALLED anthology.
 All I can say is that some of his secrets will be revealed!